A Model for Transformational Change Management in a Post-Pandemic World

 Level 1 is where we view the world with a fixed mindset and change is viewed as an obstacle to be overcome.

 Level 2 is where things begin to be framed slightly more positively and change is a milestone to be achieved and celebrated.
-However, our worldview still tends to favor a return to steady state afterwards.
+However, our worldview still tends to favor a return to a steady state afterward.

 It is only at Level 3 that we begin to enter the world of transformational change and the traditional tools necessarily begin to fray.
 Change is now a journey, often one spanning several years, with many cross-functional, cross-organizational and enterprise milestones to be achieved and value to be measured.
 Level 3 is where our mindset, individually and collectively, must truly shift to one of growth and abundance.
 Change is exciting because it leads transformation into something better: a better business model, operating model, and often culture.